First request — -i prints response headers so you can see the session token

 A SQL database your agent gets without signing up.

-Disposable SQLite for LLM agents.
-A single HTTP call provisions a private database.
+The database for agents.
+A single HTTP call provisions a private SQL database.
 10-minute TTL.
 No API key, no credit card, no form.

 ~/ terminal